RatJuggler/sync-gandi-dns/README.md

 To keep it simple it will only update a single domain but can include updates to resource records for both IPV4 (`A`) and IPV6 (`AAAA`).

-# Gandi API
+# Gandi API Key

-This uses the Gandi LiveDNS API documented [here](https://api.gandi.net/docs/livedns/).
-As of this update the API is marked as (beta) but I've not experieced any issues with it.
+This script uses the Gandi LiveDNS API documented [here](https://api.gandi.net/docs/livedns/) to query the current settings and make changes.
+As of this update the API is marked as (beta) but I've not experienced any issues with it.

+To access the API you need to obtain a key via the Security tab under "User Settings", "Manage the user account and security settings".

+For development one of the tests requires access to a key and an accessible domain to show a working API call.
+These need to be set as the environment variables GANDI_API_KEY and GANDI_TEST_DOMAIN.
+No tests attempt to make any changes.

 # Running